 How I prepare for retrospectives has changed in the last year or so.
 Some of the people I coach comment on the fact I seem to do less preparation than I ask of them.

 The preparation I do now is more behind the scenes, part of my day-to-day actions.
 Something I do as I go along.
 Of course, things can change rapidly, but I can still fall back on a proper planning session if needs be.

 Methods for retrospectives

-A few methods follow one after the other really well, knowing them can save a lot of heart-ache.
-Unfortunately what works for me may not for you, I’d recommend you try things out and see what happens.
+A few methods follow one after the other really well; knowing them can save a lot of heartache.
+Unfortunately, what works for me may not work for you; I’d recommend you try things out and see what happens.

 The exception to the rule

 This works well, for me, at the team level.
-As long as I’ve kept track of the team throughout the time-frame I’m normally aware of what the main issues and bug-bears are.
+As long as I’ve kept track of the team throughout the time frame, I’m usually aware of the main issues and bugbears.
 As such, any plan becomes self-evident from the data and experiences over the last iteration.

-For large-scale retrospectives, however, I’m not comfortable going in without a plan.
-It isn’t a meticulous, crafted plan but I have the essentials all noted down: exercises and materials needed; timings of everything; key points that need covering.
-This is more about the logistics than anything else, it isn’t so easy to rustle up post-its and pens for 300 people, or get them into a room for that matter.
+However, I’m not comfortable going in for large-scale retrospectives without a plan.
+It isn’t a meticulous, crafted plan, but I have the essentials all noted down: exercises and materials needed, timings of everything, and key points that need covering.
+This is more about the logistics than anything else; it isn’t so easy to rustle up post-its and pens for 300 people or get them into a room, for that matter.